janekprange/Master-Thesis/obsidian/Master Thesis/Literature Notes/@turnerActivationAdditionSteering2024.md

 - steer the output of LLMs by changing the activations **on one layer** with a bias that is computed from the difference of two prompts (no backpropagation is needed)
 - the method is used on the relatively small model GPT-2-XL -> is it feasible on larger models such as Llama3?
 And can I access and manipulate the activations?
 - the parameters (layer l and intervention strength c) where found with grid search -> could bayesian optimization be better?
+	- in [[@konenStyleVectorsSteering2024]] they compared different layers in a pre study and found layers 18-20 to work best
 %% end notes %%

 ## Annotations